kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Pareto-plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-Note:: This is a make-shift approach that is only applicable if the factor variables are centered and scaled.
+Note:: This is a make-shift approach that is only applicable if all the factors are centered and scaled.

 A full factorial with :math:`2^k` experiments has :math:`2^k` parameters to estimate.
 Once these parameters have been calculated, for example, by using a :ref:`least squares model <DOE-analysis-by-least-squares>`, then plot the absolute value of the model coefficients in sorted order: from largest magnitude to smallest, ignoring the intercept term.
-Significant coefficients are established by visual judgement - establishing a cut-off value by contrasting to small coefficients.
+Significant coefficients are established by visual judgement - establishing a visual cut-off by contrasting to small coefficients to the larger ones.

 .. figure:: images/pareto-plot-full-fraction.png
 	:align: center
 	:width: 800px
 	:scale: 50

 The reason why we can compare the coefficients this way, which is not normally the case with least squares models, is that we have both centered and scaled the factor-variables.
-If the centering is at typical baseline operation, and the range spanned by each factor is that expected over the operating region, then we can fairly compare each factor's influence on the response.
-The coefficient represents the effect on :math:`y` of a one-unit change in the factor, i.e. a change over half its operating range.
+If the centering is at typical baseline operation, and the range spanned by each factor is that expected over the typical operating range, then we can fairly compare each coefficient in the bar plot.
+Each bar represents the influence of that term on :math:`y` for a one-unit change in the factor, i.e. a change over half its operating range.

 Obviously if the factors are not scaled appropriately, then this method will be error prone.
 However, the approximate guidance is accurate, especially when you do not have a computer, or if additional information required by the other methods (discussed below) is not available.
 It is also the only way to estimate the effects for :ref:`highly fractionated and saturated designs <DOE-saturated-screening-designs>`.